lbishal/lbishal.github.io/_pages/about.md

 ---

-I am an Assistant Research Professor at Rice University working within the Digital Health Initiative.
+I am a Research Scientist at Houston Methodist Academic Institute (HMAI) in the Department of Psychiatry and Behavioral Health.
+I work with a talented team of psychologists and psychiatrists to advance research in mental health (Fun fact - David Rumelhart, the lead author of the 1986 paper on backpropagation to train Neural Networks, was a psychologist).
+Before moving to HMAI, I was an Assistant Research Professor at Rice University, literally across the street from HMAI, working within the Digital Health Initiative.
 I got my PhD in Data Science (ECE) at the Digital Health Labs (Rice University).
 My primary academic interests lie in machine learning and data science applications in (mental) healthcare.
-In the recent years, I have focused on objective sociability and impulsivity measures for dimensional psychiatry.
+In recent years, I have focused on objective measures for dimensional psychiatry.
 Healthcare research is an area where the confluences of fundamental research and direct practical applications are aplenty.
-In the long term, I want to contribute with research to uncover previously unknown fundamental axioms that bound/run us (or our world).
+In the long term, I want to contribute to research to uncover previously unknown fundamental axioms that bind/run us (or our world).

 In the past, I have worked as a research scientist at the [Philps Research](https://www.philips.com/a-w/about/innovation.html) and [IMEC-Holst Center](https://holstcentre.com/).
 I worked on several projects related to patient monitoring, developing novel measurement techniques and approaches for blood pressure monitoring, computer vision-based patient activity monitoring and diagnosis, wearable systems for early warning indicators of health degradation, novel patient monitoring architectures to support data-driven innovations, the development of cloud computing platform (streaming, storage, and computation) to support the ranges of internal research and advance developments.
 I also spent an extended summer at [Samsung Research America](https://sra.samsung.com/) as a research intern.
 There, I worked to develop earbuds-based health applications.

 ### Announcements

 <div style="background-color: #d1ecf1; color: #0c5460; padding: 10px; border-left: 6px solid #bee5eb; margin: 10px 0;">
-  ℹ️ **Submission Open:** IEEE BHI 2025 call for papers, workshops, and special session is out.
-Contribute and join the conference in Georgia. <a href="https://bhi.embs.org/2025/">Conference Page</a> <br><br>
   ℹ️ **Accepting Submission:** We are organizing a research topic on "Machine Learning Algorithms and Software Tools for Early Detection and Prognosis of Schizophrenia".
 We are currently accepting new contributions in this area. <a href="https://www.frontiersin.org/research-topics/67505/machine-learning-algorithms-and-software-tools-for-early-detection-and-prognosis-of-schizophrenia">Research Topic Page.</a>

+  ℹ️ **Best Paper Award:** Super excited to announce that our paper got the best paper award at the IEEE BHI 2025 conference.

 </div>